 Our "Distant Mission" program is extensive.
 Each year, about 2/3 of the adult population of Lost Creek will travel somewhere to engage in mission work.
 The foundation of our distant mission work is a long-term missional commitment to work in Alaska and Belize.
 Besides these large trip initiatives, members will also travel on teams to many other places.
 Lost Creek members have traveled to many places, such as Costa Rica, Peru, Belize, India, Alaska, Louisiana, Hennessey, Oklahoma, Oklahoma City, Bolivia and more.

 Christmas is always a time of increased mission work.
 Annually, Lost Creek will help over 40 children of incarcerated parents through Angel Tree.
 We will also send a large amount of Christmas gifts to the Cookson Hills Center, a United Methodist ministry in Cherokee County, Oklahoma, which is the poorest county in the United States.

 Rise Against Hunger

 Each year during Lent, Lost Creek unites with folks from Stillwater First UMC, Highland Park UMC, and Eden Chapel to raise funds for Stop Hunger Now, a worldwide hunger relief agency.
 This year, we were able to raise over $25,000 to provide meals for 100,000 people.
-Sunday afternoon, May 4, was a great day of celebration as members of the four churches met for a "No Excuses Mission Trip" to package those meals.
+Every May we gather with these churches for a "packaging day" in which we package meals for this cause.